Slide background

 Anchorage ( Overnight: Anchorage )

 Arrive in Anchorage during the day.
 Pick up your rental car at the airport or in downtown.
 Nestled along the Chugach Mountains, the coastal city of Anchorage is not the frozen tundra of Alaska you might imagine.
 You will find it’s brimming with activities for the outdoorsy and adventurous.
 Being the largest city in Alaska, it is rich in indigenous culture; spend your day enjoying the Alaska Native Heritage Center, visiting the Anchorage Museum, or browsing through the Saturday Market.
-Visit the Lake Hood Floatplane base, go for a walk along the Coastal Train and try out one of Anchorage popular seafood restaurants.
+Visit the Lake Hood Floatplane base, go for a walk along the Coastal Trail and try out one of Anchorage popular seafood restaurants.
 With so much of variety of things, for a first time visitor to Alaska or a seasoned traveller, Anchorage has more to offer and is the perfect starting point for your journey into Alaska .

 Anchorage – Talkeetna ( Driving Distance: 115 miles | Overnight: Talkeetna )